AmitKumarDas/Decisions/blogs/thinking_in_types.md

-### What objects should one consider while programming in OOPs ?
+### Introduction
 Most of us (_developers_) have been introduced to the concept of programming via books or our own experience.
 It is more than likely some of us would have heard about Object Oriented Programming (OOPs).
 The essence of OOPs is all about constructing objects by analyzing software requirements in terms of real world objects.

 ### Is OOPs same as _thinking in nouns_ to construct objects ?
 We have often heard of nouns becoming programmable objects & the behaviours of these objects turn into methods or functions.
 Theory aside, if we conform to these OOPs essentials, does it ease our programming logic?
-Does this mean the logic will be understood by all its readers (read reviewers, fellow maintainers)?
+Does this mean this logic will be understood by all its readers (read reviewers, fellow maintainers)?
 Can we be assured of a good maintainance of this software?

 ### Loops & Conditions Rule The Roost
-Take any programming logic from any real world software and more often than not, you will find yourselves navigating through its loops and if else branches. _Does OOPs have anything to talk about loops & branches?_ _How about modeling these loops and conditions into objects?_ Yes, I am referring to collections here.
-However, I am not talking about arrays or maps. _**I am indicating to make a collection of these objects as first class citizens similar to the object itself.**_ Let us look at a piece of code to understand further.
+Take any programming logic from any real world software and more often than not, you will find yourselves navigating through its loops and if else branches. _Does OOPs have anything to talk about loops & branches?_ _How about modeling these loops and conditions into defined types?_ Yes, I am referring to collections here.
+However, I am not talking about arrays or maps.
+_**I am indicating to make a collection of these objects as first class citizens similar to the object itself.**_ Let us look at a piece of code to understand further.

 ```go
 type storage struct {}